D4nyi/FastEnum.Extensions.Generator/docs/AnalyzerWarnings.md

 Usage

 ### Description
-Please define your enum outside a generic type.
+Please define your enum not inside a generic type.

 ### Non-compliant code
 ```csharp